 Does Constructing Windmills Require More Energy Than They Generate?

 No, constructing windmills does not require more energy than they generate.
 Wind turbines are designed to capture the energy of the wind and convert it into electricity.
-The energy captured by the wind turbine is greater than the energy required to build and maintain the turbine.
-In fact, the energy generated by wind turbines often exceeds the amount of energy used to build, operate and maintain them.
-Wind turbines are a type of renewable energy technology, meaning that they generate electricity from a resource that is naturally replenished over time.
-Wind turbines generate electricity by using the kinetic energy of the wind to turn the turbine blades, which then spin a generator to produce electricity.
-As long as there is wind to turn the blades, the turbine will generate electricity.
-The energy required to build and maintain a wind turbine is typically small relative to the amount of energy generated.
+The energy captured by a wind turbine is greater than the energy required to build and maintain it.
+In fact, the energy generated by wind turbines often exceeds the amount of energy used throughout their construction, operation, and maintenance.
+Wind turbines are a type of renewable energy technology, meaning they generate electricity from a resource that is naturally replenished over time.
+They work by using the kinetic energy of the wind to turn turbine blades, which spin a generator to produce electricity.
+As long as there is wind to turn the blades, the turbine will continue to generate electricity.